TeamRoboManipal25/Task1-Cpp/README.md

 ## 🛠️ What You Have to Do

-1. Write the required Cpp programs as instructed in the PDF.
+1. Write the required C++ programs as instructed in the PDF.
 2. Push your code to your private repository in the **RoboManipal2025** organization.
 3. Follow the folder structure rule: